Partager sur

 The Muséum’s sites

-The Muséum national d’Histoire naturelle, with its historical heart at the Jardin des Plantes, operates at 13 sites in Paris, Île-de-France and across France, 11 of which are open to the public.
+The Muséum national d’Histoire naturelle, whose historic heart is located in the Jardin des Plantes, operates on 12 sites in Paris, Île-de-France and throughout France, 10 of which are open to the public.

 In Paris